 Don Schweitzer offers an insightful introduction to the contemporary context of Christology, in which basic questions in the discipline (and soteriology) are being rethought in light of globalization, postmodernity, and the contemporary experience of evil.
 He then offers a kind of typology of the current approaches and voices.
 Schweitzer's volume concludes with a reflection on the recent past and present imperatives of a discipline that virtually defines what Christianity has to offer the present age.

-Contemporary Life: His Person, Work, and Relationships
+Jesus Christ for Contemporary Life: His Person, Work, and Relationships

 ($30.00 including GST)

 Jesus Christ for Contemporary Life is an understanding of Jesus as the Word of God, grounded in what can be known historically of Jesus and informed by subsequent reflection upon him, which hopes to help shape a Christian identity characterized by “bounded openness.”
 In Jesus Christ for Contemporary Life, Don Schweitzer explores the significance of the person, work, and relationships of Jesus Christ for contemporary life.
 He moves from the historical Jesus to the present in three parts.
 In the first part Schweitzer develops an understanding of Jesus as the Word of God, who became incarnate to give the goodness and beauty of God further expression in time and space.
 Second, he explores how various atonement theories articulate ways in which Jesus empowers people to further express this beauty and goodness in their own lives.
 And finally, Schweitzer explores how Jesus relates to people in the church, to the events and movements in history, to other religions, and to Christians in their dialogue with God in prayer.

 Intersecting Voices: Critical Theories in a Land of Diversity

 Derek Smith and Don Schweitzer, editors